Home » Pyrenees » A complete guide to hiking Carros de Foc in Aigüestortes National Park

 Where does the route start?

-You can start the route from any of the huts in the park, but you can’t reach any of them by car.
+You can start the route from any hut, but none of the huts can be reached by car.
 However, all of them have access walking from their closest towns:

-We chose to start from the village of Espot because there is a big parking car from which you walk approximately 4 km (50 min) to get to the Ernest Mallafré hut.
-This is the fastest approach to any hut in the park.
+We chose to start from the Prat de Pierró parking lot, close to the village of Espot.
+From there, the walk to the Ernest Mallafré hut is only 4 km (50 min).
+This is the fastest approach to any hut in the park

-Also, if you want to skip this part of the walk, you can take a 4-wheel drive taxi in Espot that will take you to the San Maurici lake, near the Ernest Mallafré hut.
-The taxi can also take you to the Amitges and Josep M Blanc hut.
-Check this website to see the taxi schedule, the price and make the bookings.
+If you want to skip this part of the walk, you can take a 4-wheel drive taxi in Espot to the San Maurici Lake, near the Ernest Mallafré hut.
+The taxi can also take you to the Amitges and Josep Maria Blanc hut.
+Check Taxi Espot to see the taxi schedule, the price and make the bookings.

 Getting to Carros de Foc by public transport

-The taxi will drop you at the parking lot Prat de Pierró, and from there, it’s a 4 km hike to get to the first hut (see Day 1 below for an explanation of this hike).
+The best place for the taxi to drop you off is the parking lot Prat de Pierró.
+From there, it’s a 4 km hike to the first hut (see Day 1 below for an explanation of this hike).

-In summer, you can go by bus from the village of Escaló or La Gingueta to Espot.
-A service called Bus del Parc covers the area surrounding the national park.
-From Espot, it’s an hour’s walk to the Ernest Mallafré hut.
+In summer, you can go by bus from the village of Escaló or La Gingueta to Espot because there is a service called Bus del Parc that covers the area surrounding the national park.
+Once in Espot, it’s an hour’s walk to the Ernest Mallafré hut.

 Which direction is best to follow?